-Where the Council waste collection service is available the charge is set on the basis of the number of containers of waste that the Council collects as part of its standard waste collection service, which is one household rubbish bin, one mixed recycling bin and one glass recycling bin.
-Household rubbish will be collected fortnightly and each recycling bin will be collected fourweekly.
-Where a household rubbish bin, mixed recycling bin or glass recycling bin is provided in addition to the standard service Council will charge additional rates per additional bin.
-Standard waste collection service is compulsory for all improved residential rating units that are situated within a collection area.
+Where the Council waste collection service is available the charge is set on the basis of the number of containers of waste that the Council collects as part of its standard waste collection service, which is one household rubbish bin, one mixed recycling bin, one glass recycling bin and one organics bin.
+Red lid wheelie bin for refuse will be collected fortnightly, yellow lid wheelie bin for mixed recyclables will be collected fortnightly.
+Blue lid wheelie bin for glass recyclables will be collected every 4 weeks and green lid wheelie bin for organics will be collected weekly.
+Where a household rubbish bin, mixed recycling bin, glass recycling bin or organics bin is provided in addition to the standard service Council will charge additional rates per additional bin.
+Standard waste collection area.